What is the Securities Act of 1933?

 In addition to setting oversight at the federal versus state level, the ’33 Act set out uniform rules and disclosure requirements for public company reporting to help protect investors from fraudulent activities or misrepresentation.

 The Securities Act of 1933 was signed into law by President Franklin D. Roosevelt as part of the New Deal during the Great Depression.
-Its genesis was the meteoric stock market rise in the 1920s and then the cataclysmic stock market crash which began on Black Thursday, October 24, 1929 when the stock market lost 11% of its value.
-Then came Black Monday, October 28, 1929 when the stock market fell 13% in a single day.
+Its genesis was the meteoric stock market rise in the 1920s and then the cataclysmic stock market crash which began on Black Thursday, Oct.
+24, 1929, when the stock market lost 11% of its value.
+Then came Black Monday, October 28, 1929, when the stock market fell 13% in a single day.
 The next day saw more hemorrhaging when the market fell another 12% and continued to fall until it lost nearly half of its value in mid-November and would take 15 years to raise to the pre-stock market crash level.
 The fall scared potential investors and consumers who feared for their future financial outlook and refrained from spending which further exacerbated the problem leading to further economic contractions.
-The United States didn’t fully emerge from the Stock Market Crash of 1929 and the ensuing Great Depression until World War 2 which required men and machinery to fuel the effort.
+The United States didn’t fully emerge from the Stock Market Crash of 1929 and the ensuing Great Depression until World War II which required men and machinery to fuel the effort.

 The Stock Market Crash that permeated America for more than a decade was attributed to a speculative boom that went uncontested.
-With the ’33 Act, capital markets regulation was in the hands of the United States Federal government.
+With the ’33 Act, capital markets regulation was in the hands of the United States Federal Government.
 Standards including the creation and submission of registration statements that include a prospectus containing detailed financial information on the securities offered, company and business.
 All those signing the registration statement, including the company’s senior management and underwriter, must conduct thorough due diligence to verify that the document is complete and accurate.